 Ideal posters will attractively display innovative projects which inspire dialogue between academic and non-academic circles.

-Poster sessions will be 60-90 minutes long, and posters will remain on display throughout the LoboBites competition and Conference Reception to allow maximum exposure and impact for student research.
-Students are required to stand with their posters and discuss their research with conference attendees only during their assigned poster session, but are welcome to stay for as long as they like at the conference itself.
-Students are also encouraged to attend the conference reception immediately following the LoboBites finals.
+The poster session will run from 3:00-4:00 pm, and posters will remain on display throughout the LoboBites competition and Conference Reception to allow maximum exposure and impact for student research.
+Students should arrive at least thirty minutes early to allow time for check-in and set-up.
+Students are required to stand with their posters and discuss their research with conference attendees only during the poster session, but are invited to stay for the LoboBites competition immediately following the poster session.
+Students are also encouraged to attend the conference reception immediately following LoboBites.

 Students are welcome to bring handouts and/or contact information to distribute to conference attendees.

-Abstracts for posters will be published on the Graduate Studies website and will remain in the Shared Knowledge Conference Digital Repository archives after the completion of the conference.
+Abstracts for posters will be published in the Shared Knowledge Conference Digital Repository, and will remain in its archives after the completion of the conference.

 Students are responsible for the set-up and take-down of their posters.
 Graduate Studies is not liable for damaged or missing posters.

-A faculty member of the program (ideally the nominated student’s advisor) should submit their nominated students' names and contact info to the Shared Knowledge Conference through the following form.
+A faculty member of the program (ideally the nominated student’s advisor) should submit their nominated student names and contact info to the Shared Knowledge Conference through the following form.